Fall is the perfect time for an adventure in New England. Last year I made a trip to Portland, Maine and this year I decided to visit Stowe, Vermont.

 von Trapp Brewing: The von Trapp Brewing Bierhall Restaurant is exactly what you imagine when you think of hanging out at a brewery in Vermont.
 It has a lot of seating inside and outside with breathtaking views of mountains all around you.
 I highly recommend spending the most time here and really enjoying the von Trapp property.
 As you can see, I really enjoyed it.

-Black Cap Coffee and Beer: Located right in Stowe, this spot was perfect for us to grab a quick breakfast and coffee on Saturday morning.
+Black Cap Coffee and Beer: Located right in Stowe, this spot was perfect to grab a quick breakfast and coffee on Saturday morning.
 Black Cap has a large section of craft beer and other Vermont goods and souvenirs.

 The Whip Bar & Grill: Part of the Green Mountain Inn, The Whip offers fine dining in a casual atmosphere.
 I’m still dreaming about the Maine lobster popover and the classic turkey dinner.
 I know, weird choice.
 I’ve actually never have ordered that at a restaurant before but their cranberry sauce should be on every plate on Thanksgiving.